This is our glossary to guide you through the minefield of the health and fitness industry.

 This training technique results in improved power and rate of force development.

-An exercise classification relating to manoeuvres that involve two or more joints e.g. bench press, which involves shoulder and elbow joints.
+An exercise classification relating to maneuvers that involve two or more joints e.g. bench press, which involves both shoulder and elbow joints.

 See other exercise classifications: Isolation, Push, Pull

 This occurs when the muscles shorten to 'lift' the weight during each rep, for example, when the biceps shorten as you raise the dumbbell to your shoulder during a curl.

 A core strength and conditioning program that prescribes "constantly varied, high-intensity, functional movement”.